-Collecting failed subscription payments
+Collecting failed payments from underserved renters

 • Lead product manager